The Viking throwing axe wascommonly used in battle by Vikings primarily as a close-combat weapon, but also for throwing at a distance.

-Certain historical Viking axes were also referred to as "Danish axes," an early type of polearm.
-Typically, Viking axes are light enough to withstand being thrown and are made with forged heads and hardened edges.
-Due to their relatively short cutting edges, other Viking axes were designed for punching through enemy armor or cleaving helms in close combat.
-Viking throwing axes were not only used in battle, but also on farms and for chopping wood for their ships.
+The Viking axes were an essential part of Viking's weaponry.
+Some of them, also known as "Danish axes," were an early type of polearm.
+Viking craftsmen designed other axes specifically for close combat, utilizing shorter edges to achieve greater success in penetrating enemy armor.
+It's worth noting that Viking throwing axes did not have a singular use.
+They found their way onto farms as well.
+Additionally, they were employed for various chores in addition to chopping wood for ships.
 We stock a variety of Norse axes, such as Danish axes, Viking throwing axes, mammen axes, bearded axes, and Franciscan axes.
-We also offer replica Viking weapons inspired by the popular television series about the legendary Viking Ragnar Lothbrok.
-Many of our Viking axes are made with real designs and can be used in historical reenactments.
+In addition, we also offer replica Viking weapons inspired by the popular television series about the legendary Viking Ragnar Lothbrok.
+Moreover, we have built many of our Viking axes with authentic designs, making them suitable for use in historical reenactments.

 Drakka's Viking throwing axes are built to last and designed to perform; each hatchet has a hand-hammered head with a razor-sharp edge (56–58 Rockwell scale hardness).
 In addition, it has a hammer poll with a hardened face for driving in nails and stakes.
-Each weatherproof axe handle is crafted from a single piece of quality aged teakwood, one of the hardest and most resilient woods.
+Crafted from a single piece of aged teakwood, one of the hardest and most durable types of wood, each of our Viking axe handles is weatherproof and designed to last.
 The stained handle has an ergonomic curve that facilitates handling and creates a slight downward blade angle at the point of contact.
 The base features a lanyard hole as well.

-Despite the fact that Viking throwing axes are not designed to be league throwing axes, this piece meets the requirements for most throwing leagues.
+While Viking throwing axes are not intended to be used as league throwing axes, this piece adequately meets the prerequisites for most throwing leagues.
 With its Viking-style leather wrap and hand-hammered axe head, this axe is sure to attract attention during league play.
 This Norse-style tomahawk has a thick leather cross stitch and a grip-enhancing Norse-style leather strap at the base.

 Total Weight: 1.9 pounds, Axe Head Weight: 1.4 pounds, Blade Width (Cutting Edge): 3.5 inches, and Blade Length: 6.5 inches.